-Most backpackers who have been away for a time experience reverse culture shock once they get home.
+Most travelers who have been away for a time experience reverse culture shock once they get home.

-After three years on the road I know I did.
+After more than three years on the road, I know I did.

 Nothing felt right.
 Traffic lights scared me.
 I couldn’t understand why anyone would take an elevator for only four or five floors.
 Everything seemed wasteful and superficial.
 The food was awful.

-This kind of estrangement is a real feeling for many of us after a spell on the road.
+This kind of estrangement is a real feeling for many of us after a spell traveling or living abroad.

 The best preparation is… preparation!
 Be ready for it, because it’ll probably strike, even if you’ve been on the road for just a few months.